Database Explorer

 )

-In this book database example, we find several types of relationships (simplified compared to reality):
+In our example book database, we find several types of relationships (although the model is simplified compared to reality):

 - One-to-many (1:N) – Each book has one author; an author can write multiple books.